nicklockwood/layout/README.md

 <UIView temporarilyDisabledProperty="// someValue"/>
 ```

-Comments can be used in any expression.
-For string-type expressions there are a few caveats: In a string expression, anything outside of `{...}` braces is considerd to be part of the literal string value, and that includes `/` characters.
+Comments can be used in any expression, but for string-type expressions there are a few caveats: In a string expression, anything outside of `{...}` braces is considerd to be part of the literal string value, and that includes `/` characters.
 For that reason, this won't work as intended:

 ```xml
 <UIImage image="MyImage.png // comment"/>